KARST LANDSCAPES

 SOUTH CHINA KARST

 A UNESCO World Heritage Site since June 2007, this spans the provinces of Chongqing, Guangxi, Guizhou, and Yunnan.
-It is noted for its karst features and landscapes unrivalled in terms of the diversity of its karst features and landscapes.
+It is noted for its karst features and landscapes unrivalled in diversity.
 The region is recognized as the world’s type area for karst landform development in the humid tropics and subtropics.
-The property also includes many large cave systems with rich speleothem deposits.
+There are many large cave systems with rich speleothem deposits.

 Lunan Stone Forest, Yunnan.

-Near Shilin and approximately 90 km from the provincial capital Kunming, the tall rocks seem to arise from the ground reminiscent of stalagmites, with many looking like petrified trees, thereby creating the illusion of a forest made of stone.
+Near Shilin and approximately 90 km from the provincial capital Kunming, the tall rocks rise from the ground like stalagmites or petrified trees creating the illusion of a forest made of stone.

 About admin